johndroper/RimDialogueServer/README.md

 1. Go to the [RimDialogue Server Releases](https://github.com/johndroper/RimDialogueServer/releases).
 2. Download the latest `RimDialogueLocalServer_<version>.zip`.
-3. Unzip the file to a directory of your choice.
+3. Unzip to a directory of your choice.

 ### 2. Configure the Server